sudz123/happy_hacking/README.md

-Here is what our homepage looks like! https://rawgit.com/sudz123/Happy_Hacking/master/src/home.html https://raw.githack.com/sudz123/Happy_Hacking/master/src/home.html (both show the same thing, one using rawgit and the other using githack)
+Here is what our homepage looks like! https://rawgit.com/sudz123/Happy_Hacking/master/src/home.html https://raw.githack.com/sudz123/Happy_Hacking/master/src/home.html (both show the same thing, one using rawgit and the other using githack.)

 # :bookmark: IMPORTANT :bookmark: